 Other Ways to Practice Self Care

-Self care isn’t limited to Sundays.
-There are more things you can do, throughout the week, to take care of you.
+Self-care isn’t limited to Sundays.
+There are more things you can do, throughout the week, to take care of yourself.
 Start by eating a healthy diet and getting enough sleep.
 It’s amazing how much taking care of our bodies in these little ways improves our wellness.
-Next, learn the art of saying no. I understand, that can create immense feelings of guilt, but you don’t have to be everything to everyone all the time.
+Next, learn the art of saying no. I understand that can create immense feelings of guilt, but you don’t have to be everything to everyone all the time.
 Stay home alone and treat yourself instead of saying yes to everything.